Target Events

 Who Speaks For Emily?

 By Jo Cannon.
 The family of a person dying with Alzheimer’s decides on the level of treatment in her final days.
 The play underlines the value of advance directives (living wills).
-Audience participation through IMAGING and FORUM THEATRE
+Audience participation through FORUM THEATRE.

 A Quiet Walk